OpenConsent/ConsentReceipt/specification/MVCR v0.8.md

 The MINIMUM MVCR Core conformance requirements are intended to make a consent transaction record into a receipt, and to make this record Open.
 Open meaning that not only does the individual and organisation both have a record of the consent, the receipt can be used to communicate about the specific  consent after the consent has been provided.

-To achieve these, there are the MUSTS, then, there is what SHOULD be in a consent receipt to make it trust worthy for the individual, then there are the optional fields to extend this transparency.
+To achieve these, there are the MUSTS, then, there is what SHOULD be in a consent receipt to make it trust worthy for the individual, then there are the optional fields to extend this transparency if desired and or required.

 Without providing details about what is sensitive, the consent record can be used with a very low level of liability, and MINIMUM MVCR is not meant to be used for MVCR regulatory compliance.

 FIELD CONFORMANCE: MINIMUM MVCR
-- MUST
+- MUST - Core Purpose, Link to PP, Proportional Contact, Date & Time, Sensitive Y/N, Sharing Y/N,
-- SHOULD
+- SHOULD -
-- OPTIONAL
+- OPTIONAL -
-- MAY
+- MAY -

-Implementation Guidance
+### Implementation Guidance

+Out of Scope :
+- not for use when consent is mandatory for legal or enforcement reasons
+- For use with Terms and Services agreement which state I - the Consentee, grant consent to the Grantor of the service.

 MINIMUM MVCR Requirements
 * The PI Subject obtains a record of the consent at point in time consent is provided so as to be contextually #usable